Adrian R. Salgado

-Adrian R. Salgado is a first-year PhD student who studies nineteenth-century American literature.
+Adrian R. Salgado is a second-year PhD student who studies nineteenth-century American literature.
 He is particularly interested in understanding how oceanic spaces can be classified as intimate, desirous, violent and elevating.
 He considers shipboard homosociality as a rich site for queer intimacies.
 He believes that these labors and intimacies are powered by embodied actions; specifically, his study of homosocial spheres confirms sailors’ emotional, hierarchical laboring connections as both cemented and revealed in performing practices, such as singing or sharing space.

 As starting points for future research, he is interested in analyzing how sailors’ vocal performances contribute to intimate relationships on sailing vessels in combination with exploring queer identities and sexual practices.
 In addition, his curiosity in archives complements his ability to explore material products that showcase sailors’ intimacies and historical labors that are enveloped in a men’s deep-sea society.